EdgeApp/edge-docs/source/index.html.md

 })
 ```

-Initialize and create an ABCContext object.
+Initialize and create an AbcContext object.
 Required for functionality of ABC SDK.

 | Option | Type | Description |
 | --- | --- | --- |